 - Interference with breast exams

 An implant behind a breast or even behind a chest muscle will interfere with a breast exam.
-Dr Rai will teach you some easy techniques to properly examine your breasts.
+Board-certified plastic surgeon Dr. Rai will teach you some easy techniques to properly examine your breasts.

 - Interference with mammograms